$u^* = \sqrt{uv}$: Introduction

-\paragraph{Efficiency criterion} Because of the symmetrical roles played by unemployed workers and vacant jobs, we find that the nonproductive use of labor is minimized when there are as many unemployed workers as vacant jobs ($u = v$).
+\paragraph{Full-employment criterion} Because of the symmetrical roles played by jobseekers and vacancies, the economy is at full employment when there are as many jobseekers as vacancies ($u = v$).
+This is the only allocation that minimizes $u + v$ subject to $uv = A$.
 The labor market is inefficiently tight when there are more vacancies than jobseekers ($v > u$), and inefficiently slack when there are more jobseekers than vacancies ($u > v$).

-\paragraph{Efficient labor-market tightness} The efficiency criterion can be reformulated in terms of labor-market tightness.
-The labor-market tightness is the ratio of vacancies to unemployment, $\t = v/u$.
-It measures the number of vacancies per unemployed worker.
-Our analysis implies that the efficient labor-market tightness is $\t^* = 1$.
-The labor market is inefficiently tight when $\t > 1$ and inefficiently slack when $\t < 1$.
+This full-employment criterion can be reformulated in terms of labor-market tightness, $v/u$.
+The tightness gives the number of vacancies per jobseeker.
+Our analysis implies that the full-employment tightness is $1$.
+The labor market is inefficiently tight when tightness is above $1$ and inefficiently slack when tightness is below $1$.

-\paragraph{Efficient unemployment rate} Because the unemployment and vacancy rates play a symmetric role on the labor market, the efficient unemployment rate is the geometric average of the unemployment and vacancy rates: $u^* = \sqrt{uv}$.
-This formula arises by combining the Beveridge curve, $uv = A$, and the result that the efficient unemployment and vacancy rates are equal.

-\paragraph{Measuring the efficient unemployment rate the United States} Because it only requires unemployment and vacancy rates, the formula $u^* = \sqrt{uv}$ is easy to apply.
-In the United States, we can combine the historical unemployment and vacancy series produced by \citet{B10d} and \citet{PZ21} with the data produced by the Bureau of Labor Statistics to assemble monthly unemployment and vacancy series from 1930 and 2022.
-We use these series to compute the efficient unemployment rate $u^*$ between 1930 and 2022.
-We find that $u^*$ averages $4.2\%$ over the period and is very stable.

-\paragraph{Application to the post-pandemic labor market} We also apply our formula in the post-pandemic period in the United States.
-There has been more vacant jobs than unemployed workers since May 2021, so the labor market has been too tight since then.
-In March 2022, there is twice as many vacant jobs as unemployed workers.
-Looking at historical data going back to 1930, we see that the last time that the labor-market tightness was so high, and the last time that the unemployment rate was so much below its efficient level, was at the end of World War 2.
-The post-pandemic labor market is in a very unusual situation: by any measure, 2022 is experiencing the tightest labor market since World War 2.

-\paragraph{Application to modern monetary policy} During a press conference in May 2022, Jerome Powell, the chair of the Federal Reserve, discussed labor-market tightness at length.\footnote{See pp. 12--13 at \url{https://perma.cc/4EGU-XZYG}.} In response to a question from journalist Howard Schneider asking which tightness the Fed might target, he responded: ``So in terms of the vacancy-to-unemployment ratio, we don't have a goal in mind.
-There's no specific number that we're saying, `We've got to get to that.' \dots I think when we got to one-to-one in the, you know, in the late teens, we thought that was a pretty good number.
-But, again, we're not shooting for any particular number.''
-We find that a vacancy-to-unemployment ratio of $1$ is indeed what the Fed should target.